Introduction to Online Control: The Gradient Perturbation Controller

 \section{The Gradient Perturbation Controller}

-After exploring the relationships between different classes of controllers, we are ready to prove the main new algorithm in non-stochastic control, which gives a strong regret guarantee against adversarially chosen perturbations.
+After motivating the framework, defining regret, and exploring the relationships between different policy classes, we are ready to prove the main new algorithm in non-stochastic control.

-The algorithm is described in figure \eqref{algo:GPC}, for time varying linear dynamical systems.
+The algorithm is described in figure \eqref{algo:GPC}, for time-varying linear dynamical systems.
 It is a specialization of the template introduced in Algorithm \ref{algo:GPC-generic} from Section \ref{sec:intro-gpc}.
-The main idea is to learn the parametrization of a DAC policy using known online convex optimization algorithms, namely online gradient descent.
-We henceforth prove that this parametrization is essentially convex, allowing us to prove the main regret bound.
+The main idea is to learn the parameterization of a DAC policy using known online convex optimization algorithms, namely online gradient descent.
+We henceforth prove that this parameterization is convex, allowing us to prove the main regret bound.

-In algorithm \eqref{algo:GPC} we denote by $\x_t({M}_{1:h})$ the hypothetical state arrived at by playing a DAC policy ${M}_{1:h}$ from the beginning of time; note that this may not be equal to the true state $\x_t$ of the dynamical system at time $t$.
+The notation we use to describe the algorithm is as follows.
+We denote by $\x_t({M}_{1:h})$ the hypothetical state reached by playing a DAC policy ${M}_{1:h}$ from the beginning of time.
+Note that this may not be equal to the true state $\x_t$ of the dynamical system at time $t$.
 The counterfactual $\uv_t({M}_{1:h})$ is defined similarly.

-The GPC algorithm comes with a very strong performance guaranteee: namely it guarantees vanishing worst case regret vs. the best DAC policy in hindsight.
-As per the relationship between DAC and other poicies, this implies vanishing regret vs. LDC, GLC and linear controllers.
+The GPC algorithm comes with a very strong performance guaranteee: it guarantees vanishing regret vs. the best Disturbance Action Control policy belonging to our reference class in hindsight.
+According to the relationship between DAC and other policies, this implies vanishing regret versus linear controllers as well.
 The formal statement is given as follows.